What is equal pay?

 The Equality Act 2010 states that your employer cannot stop you discussing your pay with colleagues for the purpose of identifying whether or not unlawful pay discrimination is taking place.
 However, if your contract does contain a ‘pay secrecy clause’, you should take care to only discuss pay with colleagues who might be able to confirm whether there is an equal pay issue.
 For example, if you are a woman, you should only be discussing your pay with male colleagues in the same or similar roles to yours.

 How can I bring an equal pay claim?

-An equal pay claim in the Employment Tribunal must be made within six months minus one day from your last day of employment.
+An equal pay claim in the Employment Tribunal can be made at any time during the employment to which it relates, or if the employment has ended, within six months minus one day from your last day of employment.
 This is longer than the three month time limit for most tribunal claims.

 It is always best to obtain early professional advice, as you may significantly prejudice your position if you take steps to start a claim in the belief that you have a good case- when you don’t.